emreutkan/virtnet/README.md

 # virtnet

-Simplifies the process of network creating process using `dnsmasq` and `hostapd`.
+Simplifies the process of creating a network using `dnsmasq` and `hostapd`.